A Complete Guide to Margaret River, Australia

 Where to Stay in Margaret River

-The best way to find camping spots is to use an app.
+The best way to find legal freedom camping spots is to use an app.
 We use Wikicamps Australia, a cheap app that has every single amenity listed (both free and paid) that you might need on the road.
-This includes things like places to camp (paid and freedom camping), where to fill up fresh water, where to dump grey water, where to empty toilets, where to stay, gas stations, information points and also has suggestions for things to do as you go.
+This includes things like where to fill up fresh water, where to dump grey water, where to empty toilets, where to stay, gas stations, information points and also has suggestions for things to do as you go.

 → Download the Wikicamps Australia app.